thomashhuang/ChessOpeningExplorer/DEVELOPMENT.md

 7. Splitting drawing stage into several parts: DrawBoard, DrawPosition, and DrawButtons.
 Board simply draws alternating colored squares in an 8x8.
 Position takes in a pgn::Position object, converts to FEN notation, then draws the pieces onto the board.
 Buttons will find the continuations in the tree and draw a button for each.

 8. Added more UI elements including the current position's statistics and a movelist.

+9. Removed the movelist and added a note taking UI.
+Notes are written to bin/data/{filename} and also write the current movelist.

+10. Add an upload UI so the user uploads their own PGN files.
+Files are searched in bin/data/{filename}.